 In using a variety of sentence types in your writing, you will have errors.
-That's inevitable.
+That's inevitable (but you can correct them, of course).
 One of the most common errors that writers make are sentence fragments.

-The Basics
+The basics

 In past writing assignments, your professor may have written the word "Fragment" or "frag" or even "not a complete sentence" on your paper.
 A sentence fragment is a sentence that is missing a subject or a verb.
 While the sentence may include a description or may express part of an idea, it does not express a complete thought and that is the issue.